bdyontar/NoSeMaze/Documentation/Guides/userGuide.md

     : NI device used for controlling final valve.
 Fig. 2 shows that channel 0 from digital output in "port2" from "Dev1" is used.

 4. Reward output device 1
     : NI device used for controlling water valve 1.
-Fig. 2 shows that channel 1 from digital output in "port2" from "Dev1" is used.
+Fig. 2 shows that channel 0 from digital output in "port1" from "Dev1" is used.

 5. Reward output device 1
     : NI device used for controlling water valve 1.
-Fig. 2 shows that channel 2 from digital output in "port2" from "Dev1" is used.
+Fig. 2 shows that channel 1 from digital output in "port1" from "Dev1" is used.

 6. Synchronisation Clock
     : Source clock for digital outputs.
 Not used in static implementation in NI USB 6216 BNC.